Gemini (Marvel Comics)

-Gemini is the name of different fictional characters appearing in American comic books published by Marvel Comics.
+Gemini is the name of several fictional characters appearing in American comic books published by Marvel Comics.

 Publication history

 The original Gemini first appeared in The Avengers #72 (Jan.
 1970), and was created by Roy Thomas and Sal Buscema.

 The character subsequently appears in The Avengers #80-82 (Sept.–Nov.
 1970), Daredevil #69 (Oct.
 1970), Iron Man #33-36 (Jan.–April 1971), Daredevil #73 (Feb.
 1971), Astonishing Tales #8 (Oct.
 1971), #15-20 (Dec.
 1972-Oct.
 1973), The Avengers #120-125 (Feb.–July 1974), #130-134 (Dec.
 1974-April 1975), Giant-Size Avengers #3-4 (Feb., June 1975), Iron Man #184-185 (July–Aug.
 1984), and The West Coast Avengers vol. 2 #26 (Nov.
 1987), in which he is killed.

 Gemini appeared as part of the "Zodiac" entry in the Official Handbook of the Marvel Universe Deluxe Edition #20.

 Fictional character biography

 Joshua Link

 Joshua Link fell in with a bad crowd in school, becoming more wild and progressing to criminal activities; he started with penny-ante crimes, such as stealing from the grocery, and continuing on to rolling others for money and other valuables.
 He started to collect expensive friends with expensive tastes "booze, broads, gambling" and the more he tried these things the more he wanted.
 Eventually his father threw him out and told him to never come back.

 Working with the criminals Monk and Brackett, Joshua was transporting some stolen materials out of Futura Research Laboratory when they were confronted by Officers Jeff Hanley and Damian Link.
 Distracted by encountering his brother on the job, Damian and his partner were easily ambushed by Joshua's allies.
 In the ensuing struggle, Joshua and Damian were knocked into a metal chamber where they grasped hands as they were bombarded by "nameless experimental rays", until Brackett managed to deactivate the device.
 The criminals dragged Joshua, whose hair had turned stark white away with them, leaving Damian for dead and shooting and killing Officer Hanley.
 However, 48 hours later, when they heard that Damian had survived and that he had identified Joshua, Brackett and the others decided that they would have to kill Joshua to prevent being linked to the crimes via their association with him.
 Joshua tried to flee, but was shot in the shoulder; in desperation he called out for his brother to help him, and Damian felt the contact, following it to save his brother.
 With his abilities suddenly doubled by his connection to his brother, Damian chased down and took out the other criminals.
 He then turned Joshua over to other policemen.